utpalbora/compilers.cse.iith.ac.in/_pages/llov.md

 LLOV is available free of cost on our [GitHub](https://github.com/utpalbora/llov){:target="_blank"} page.

 ### Funding
 This research is funded by the Department of Electronics & Information Technology and the Ministry of Communications & Information Technology, Government of India.
-This work is partially supported by a Visvesvaraya PhD Scheme under the MEITY, GoI, an NSM research grant, a Visvesvaraya Young Faculty Research Fellowship from MeitY, and a faculty research grant from AMD.
+This work is partially supported by a Visvesvaraya PhD Scheme under the MEITY, GoI (PhD-MLA/04(02)/2015-16), an NSM research grant (MeitY/R&D/HPC/2(1)/2014), a Visvesvaraya Young Faculty Research Fellowship from MeitY, and a faculty research grant from AMD.

 ### Contact
 For any issues, questions, comments or suggestions, feel free to reach out to us at [llov-dev@googlegroups.com](https://groups.google.com/g/llov-dev){:target="_blank"}